joyce-duan/ml_cases/give_me_some_credit/readme.md

 ##### Things that did not work (yet?)
 1. Additional feature engineering did not result in large change in AUC for the best classifiers (GradientBoostingClassifier and RandomForestClassifier), probably because they were able to learn complex decision boundary.
 It imporved performace of logistic regression.
-2. adjusting weigths by class to account for un-balanced data did not help with the performance.
+2. Adjusting weigths by class to account for un-balanced data did not help with the performance.

 ##### Other things to try